List of constituencies of the Tamil Nadu Legislative Council

 The Tamil Nadu Legislative Council was the upper house of the legislature of the Indian state of Tamil Nadu.
-It is a Vidhan Parishad and its members are chosen by a mixture of direct and indirect elections and nominations by the Governor of Tamil Nadu.
+It was a Vidhan Parishad and its members were chosen by a mixture of direct and indirect elections and nominations by the Governor of Tamil Nadu.
 The council was abolished in 1986 and was revived in 2010 by an act of parliament.
-The council is a permanent body and is not subject to dissolution.
+The legislative council is a permanent body and is not subject to dissolution.
 The length of a member's term is six years and one third of the members retired every two years.
-The strength of the council is between 40 and 78 (one third of the strength of the assembly).
+The strength of the council was between 40 and 78 (one third of the strength of the assembly).

 Methods of member selection

 The following table illustrates how the members of Council were selected:

 List of constituencies

 Constituencies for the new council were identified in September 2010: